 Building Trust in the Classroom

 As I develop bonds of trust with each student, and trust is developed among some students, their stories unfold in pieces, in moments, in flashbacks, bus rides, or in conversations.
 Yet outside their safe ELL setting, their stories are not reflected on school bulletin boards or in their required reading activities.
 Nevertheless, these students are expected to make connections to these texts.
-In fact, new teaching strategies ask students to make “a person to text” connection or a “text to text” connection.”
-With most curriculums including literary works that were so far removed from my student’s lives and prior experiences, finding that type of connection was tough, even for me.
+In fact, new teaching strategies ask students to make a “person to text” connection or a “text to text” connection.”
+With most curriculums including literary works that were so far removed from my students’ lives and prior experiences, finding that type of connection was tough, even for me.

 Building Trust Through Storytelling

 After struggling with the curriculum, I came across Brave Journeys/ Pasos Valientes, a riveting anthology of short stories written by immigrant students.
-Filled with authentic stories that helped my students see themselves as the writer, I have learned that many districts on Long Island, where the book was born, have integrated it into their curriculum.
+Filled with authentic stories that helped my students see themselves as a writer, I have learned that many districts on Long Island, where the book was born, have integrated it into their curriculum.
 The best outcome is that many educators reported that it has enhanced school performance and social-emotional literacy in dramatic ways while helping their teachers and counselors to get to know their students.

 Add Brave Journeys to Your Classroom Library